British printing industries federation ltd

 PECR - means The Privacy and Electronic Communications (EC Directive) Regulations 2003 including amendments 2004, 2011, 2015 and 2016.

 "Personal Data" - means any and all data that relates to an identifiable person who can be directly or indirectly identified from that data.
 In this case, it means personal data that you give to Us via Our Sites.
 This definition shall, where applicable, incorporate the definitions provided in the Data Protection legislation.

-"We/Us/Our" - means British Printing Industries Federation, a limited company registered in England under company number 04340242.
-Inclusive of the 'BPIF Group' consisting of 'BPIF Training Ltd under company number: 06875770, BPIF Legal under company number: 07600485 and BOSS Federation, a limited company registered in England under company number: 04606197
+"We/Us/Our" - means British Printing Industries Federation, an unincorporated Employers Association, BPIF Limited, a limited company registered in England under company number 04340242.
+Inclusive of the 'BPIF Group' consisting of 'BPIF Training Limited under company number: 06875770, and BOSS Federation Limited, a limited company registered in England under company number: 04606197

 All whose registered address are Unit 2, Villiers Court, Meriden Business Park, Copse Drive, Coventry CV5 9RN.

 2. What Does This Policy Cover?